On arithmetic progressions in symmetric sets in finite field model: Restricted Progressions of Length Three

 but that, due to Lemma~\ref{lem:admissible-probs}, yields

 \end{proof}

 We proceed to the proof of Theorem~\ref{thm:two-dimensional}, which we restate here for convenience. \twodimensional*

 The proof is a variation on the triangle removal proof of Roth's theorem.
-Let us start by stating the removal lemma: \begin{theorem}[Triangle removal lemma] For every $\eps > 0$ there exists $\delta = \delta(\eps) > 0$ such that if a simple graph $G = (V, E)$ contains at most $\delta |V|^3$ triangles, then it is possible to remove at most $\eps|V|^2$ edges from $G$ and make it triangle-free. \end{theorem}
+Let us start by stating the removal lemma: \begin{theorem}[Triangle removal lemma] For every $\eps > 0$ there exists $\delta = \delta(\eps) > 0$ such that if a simple graph $G = (V, E)$ contains at most $\delta |V|^3$ triangles, then it is possible to make $G$ triangle-free by removing from it at most $\eps|V|^2$ edges. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{thm:two-dimensional}] Let $N \in \bbN$ and $R \subseteq [-N, N]^2$ with density $\mu(R) \ge \mu > 0$.
-As before, we will call a triple of points $(x_1, y_1), (x_2, y_2), (x_3, y_3) \in \mathbb{Z}^2$ \emph{feasible} if $(x_3, y_3) = (x_1+y_1-y_2, x_2+y_2-x_1)$.
+As before, we will call a triple of points $(a_1, b_1), (a_2, b_2), (a_3, b_3) \in \mathbb{Z}^2$ \emph{feasible} if $(a_3, b_3) = (a_1+b_1-b_2, a_2+b_2-a_1)$.
 We define a tripartite graph $G$ as follows: \begin{itemize} \item There are three groups of vertices $V_1, V_2, V_3$.
 In each group the vertices are labeled with elements of $[-M, M]^2$ for $M := 3N$.
 Note that the total number of vertices of $G$ is $|V| = 3(2M+1)^2$. \item Edge adjacency is defined by: